sweenejp/mnca-message-board-template/posts/alternative-quiz-unit-3-lesson-9.md

   - Hide
   - Important
 ---
-**Please only complete this quiz if you have completed Unit 3 Lesson 9.**
+**Please only complete this quiz if you have completed Unit 3 Lesson 9.
+If you take this quiz, it will replace the Connexus version of the quiz.**

 Once you have completed the quiz: